 - handful of ice

-You can blame the avocado for the nasty color, but the flavor was spot on.
+You can blame the avocado for the nasty color (it does that when paired with orange but in this avocado citrus smoothie it’s a pretty pale green), but the flavor was spot on.
 It was a great afternoon treat!

 What was the best thing you ate yesterday?

 Gina Matsoukas is an AP syndicated writer.
 She is the founder, photographer and recipe developer of Running to the Kitchen — a food website focused on providing healthy, wholesome recipes using fresh and seasonal ingredients.
 Her work has been featured in numerous media outlets both digital and print, including MSN, Huffington post, Buzzfeed, Women’s Health and Food Network.